Disclaimer: I own nothing from Percy Jackson and the Olympian series.

 Yes, having a child is surely the most beautifully irrational act that two people in love can commit.

-Hades sighed as he readjusted the cuffs on his black suit.
-He was sitting in the living room of the di Angelos' manor, having a quiet cup of tea—or as quiet as it could be.
-Tiny Bianca, only a few years old, had climbed onto the dark sofa next to him, and looked up at him with her bright brown eyes.
+With a soft sigh, Hades readjusted the cuffs on his black suit.
+He was sitting in the solarium of the di Angelos' villa, having a quiet cup of tea—or as quiet as it could be.
+Tiny Bianca, only a few years old, had energetically climbed onto the dark sofa where he had seated himself moments earlier.
+She gazed up at him with her bright brown eyes, both filled with childish wonder.
 Her black hair fell in waves around her adorable face.
 She held up her small hands to him, saying, "Up!"

-Taking a deep breath, Hades rose from his seat and picked up his little daughter in his arms.
+Taking a deep breath, Hades rose from his seat and lifted his little daughter into his arms.
 His complexion was paler than white against her light olive skin.
-Bianca reached up and tugged at a lock of his black hair, beaming at him.
+Bianca reached up and tugged at a lock of his black hair, beaming playfully at him.
 He couldn't help but smile down at her as well.
 She was so sweet and lovely, just like her mother.
 Thinking about Maria set his thoughts on something he had been avoiding for a while.
 His newborn son.

 "Bianca, prendete vostro padre qui!"
 Maria called into the living room from the upper level of the house.
 For a relatively calm-spoken woman, Hades had to note that when she spoke loudly, she could be as stern as Demeter.